Akrabut/yoshi/website/docs/yoshi-server/exposing-route.md

 ---
 id: exposing-route
-title: Exposing a route
+title: Exposing a Route
-sidebar_label: Exposing a route
+sidebar_label: Exposing a Route
 ---

 Since server functions are consumed from the client, we'll use route functions to expose routes to the outside world.
 Route functions are similar to server functions and support expressing routes (along with URL parameters) via the filesystem: